benjaminbergstein/blog/app/content/blog/engineering/docker-development-with-make/index.md

 $ docker rm -f next_project_app
 ```

-That's s'well!
-Still, it's a lot to type every time we want to build the image, or start the app.
+Excellent!
+Still, it's a lot to type every time we want to build the image,

-Make targets streamline these and other common tasks.
+or start the app.
+Make targets will streamline these and other common tasks.

-## Adding Make targets
+## :dart: Add Make targets

-First, let's create a docker-compose configuration for starting and stopping our service:
+Make targets will allow us to easily run common operations against our
+application, such as starting and stopping, and accessing logs.
+We'll also
+use `docker-compose` to configure settings on the docker container, such as port,
+volumes, and command.
+Let's start by writing the `docker-compose` configuration,
+so we have a container to start and stop.

+#### docker-compose.yml

 ```yml
 # ./next-project/docker/docker-compose.yml